Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_javafx.md

 ### JBang Configuration and Imports

-As with each JBang example, we need to define the first script line and the dependencies, one in this case, and we need to include the helper-source.
+As with each JBang example, we need to define the first script line and the dependencies, and we need to include the helper-source.
 This example needs some more dependencies and imports for JavaFX.

 ```java
 ///usr/bin/env jbang "$0" "$@" ; exit $?